scenarioo/scenarioo/docs/contribute/Developer-Guide.md

 ```
 **Caution!** Do not commit this change!

+### Run Fulltext search E2E Tests

+If you run the E2E Tests without ElasticSearch, it will result in three failing tests.

+To see those tests passing as well, you need to start ElasticSearch.

+The easiest way to achieve this is to use the "Scenarioo - Hafenarbeiter Gummiband Suche" run configuration.
+Execute this configuration and wait for ElasticSearch to start.
+Then restart the "Scenarioo - Fruehlingsstiefel" run configuration.

+To ensure that ElasticSearch works, navigate to [General Settings](http://localhost:8500/scenarioo/#/manage?tab=configuration) and verify that "ElasticSearch Status" is "Running and reachable".

+If it is the first time you started this ElasticSearch image, the search index might not be present yet.
+To verify this search for 'donate.jsp'.
+If no results appear, [reimport all builds](localhost:8500/scenarioo/#/manage?tab=builds).
+Or generate the testdata before starting "Scenarioo - Fruehlingsstiefel".

 ### Manually update ChromeDriver

 If there's a problem with ChromeDriver, try the following commands.